 It is more expensive than the CityPASS But the Pass cover more expensive options Like Six Flags.
 If your intended attractions are similar to the CityPASS It may be worth choosing that. the 4 Attraction Pass is the same prices as a CityPASS’s 5 attractions and includes the brilliant Cable Car Pass.
 But if those particular set of attractions doesn’t float your boat the San Francisco Explorer Pass is sure to have something to tickle your fancy.

-The Build your own Go Card, allows you to choose from a list of attractions and pick which ones you wish to visit, once you have chosen 2 or more a 20% discount is then applied.
+The Build your own Go Pass, allows you to choose from a list of attractions and pick which ones you wish to visit, once you have chosen 2 or more a 20% discount is then applied.
 We don’t really feel this offers the best value, by choosing one of the other options you would normally save more.

 The “Build your own” option does have the most extensive list of attractions so if something you really want to visit is available on this card then it may be the only way to get a discount.
 But you can still use this option in conjunction with the other options to get the maximum discount!